-At UW-Eau Claire: When you were accepted to study abroad, CIE staff registered you for the South Africa program under a temporary course number (INTA 411) for 6 or 7 credits.
-This temporary registration for 6 or 7 credits will appear on your billing statements.
+At UW-Eau Claire: When you were accepted to the program, CIE staff registered you for the South Africa program under a temporary course number (INTX 411 for exchange or INTA 412 for study abroad) for 12 credits.
+This temporary registration for 12 credits will appear on your billing statements.
 You do not need to complete any other registration at UW-Eau Claire.
 Once your transcript from Stellenbosch arrives, your actual Stellenbosch University classes, credits, and grades will be posted on your UW-Eau Claire transcript.
-The INTA 411 registration code will remain on your transcript so that the university can maintain historical records regarding who has studied abroad.
-However, the INTA credit units will be removed and the INTA course will not be graded.
+The INTX 411 or INTA 412 registration code will remain on your transcript so that the university can maintain historical records regarding who has studied abroad.
+However, the INTX 411 or INTA 412 credit units will be removed and the INTX 411 or INTA 412 course will not be graded.